 Identify with those who are seemingly not in your ‘social realm’ and prepare for the backlash.
 You see, ignorance has no intelligent, racial, financial, or moral boundary.
 What’s more, I don’t use the word ‘ignorance’ in a negative way because if you don’t know something, you don’t know.
 However, the right knowledge is historically and presently so important.

 Open Communication is Key

 I think the important message in the video below is to openly communicate with each other.
 We live in the greatest age of communication that has ever existed!
-Yet, it seems there are rifts developing – deep rifts – that came into the spotlight after the last American elections.
-Communication is more important now than ever before.
+Yet, it seems there are rifts developing – deep rifts – that came into the spotlight through temporary poor leadership.
+However, communication is more important now than ever before.

 “Conversations are the last tools people have before they pick up the guns.”